-Osiris is best known as the god of death, even though he took on many other names and forms in ancient Egyptian mythology over time.
-He is a prominent god of the Heliopolitan Ennead.
+Osiris is the Egyptian god of life, death and resurrection.
+He took on many roles, names and forms in ancient Egyptian mythology over time.
+He is also a prominent god of the Heliopolitan Ennead.

 Osiris (the Greek form of his name) was known as Asir in ancient Egypt.
 Other names or epithets he went by, include “Lord of Eternity”, “Great God” and “Foremost of the Westerners”.